 Food & Markets.
 Bogota is a melting pot of Colombians & is also a melting pot for food choices.
 Whether it be a 5 star restaurant that none of us backpackers are eating at (Probably).
 Or Bogota’s staple food, Ajiaco, your taste buds will be happier than a clam.
 Naturally like any other major Latin America city, the markets are a must visit.
 Paloquemao is a MUST, MUST, MUST.
 (Picture below)

 Coffee.
 Coffee and Colombia are synonymous.
 Bogota’s coffee scene like its rival city Medellin, is booming.
 Find yourself a solid spot and enjoy.
-One of these solid spots include:
+It just wouldn’t be right if I didn’t include coffee on this list.
+Go check out one of these solid options below.

 - Azahar Cafe